calogica/calogica.com/_posts/2018-08-12-linear-programming-example-julia-2ways.md

 @objective(m, Max, 5x[1] + 7x[2] + 3x[3])
 ```

-Now we're going to add constraints that make sure that a) we're not exceeding our plants' production capacities, and b) we're only producing at **1** plant, made possible by the "Big M" trick:
+Now we're going to add constraints that make sure that a) we're not exceeding our plants' production capacities, and b) we're only producing at **1** plant, made possible by the "Big M" trick.

+In the case of $y_4 = 0$, the first constraint reduces back to the original constraint, which means that Plant 1's production constraint is in effect.
+At the same time, the right side of Plant 2's production constraint gets very large ($10040$ in our case), which has the effect of eliminating the original constraint.

+The inverse is tue for $y_4 = 1$ and we effectively get the required _either/or_ constraint.
+As I said, "stupid optimization math trick".
 ```julia
 # Production Restriction Plant 1
 @constraint(m, 3x[1] + 4x[2] + 2x[3] <= 30 + M*y[4])